Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies

 \begin{theorem} Under the sensitivity model with bias at most $\Gamma$, for any $\alpha\in (0,0.5]$, if Conditions \ref{cond:match_set_clt} and \ref{cond:sen_asymp_conservative} hold, then the conclusions in Theorem \ref{thm:conf_set} hold for the $p$-values $\tilde{p}_{k,c,\Gamma}$ and $\tilde{p}^\LP_{k,c,\Gamma}$ in \eqref{eq:p_tilde}, but with the confidence sets being asymptotically valid. \end{theorem}

 Similar to the discussion after Theorem \ref{thm:conf_set}, under each $\Gamma\ge 1$ and the sensitivity model with bias at most $\Gamma$, we can visualize the confidence sets in Theorem \ref{thm:sen_inv} by plotting $k$ against the lower confidence limit for $\tau_{(k)}$ for $1\le k \le N$, which will be simultaneously valid.
 Furthermore, we will investigate how these confidence intervals change as $\Gamma$ varies.
 This can tell us how robust our inference for quantiles of individual effects is to hidden confounding.
 As $\Gamma$ increases, the class of sensitivity models becomes larger and the resulting confidence intervals for $\tau_{(k)}$'s will become wider.
 Under a sensitivity analysis, we are especially interested in the cutoff value of $\Gamma$ such that the treatment effect of interest becomes insignificant, which measures the degree of its insensitivity to hidden confounding.
-In practice, we can report these cutoff values for quantiles of individual effects; see the application in \S \ref{sec:application} for more details. {\rev \begin{remark} By the same logic as \ref{thm:bound_pval}, we can get sharp bounds for $\tilde{p}_{k,c,\Gamma}$ simply by ordering all control units before or after treated units.
-Moreover, similar to Remark \ref{rmk:ci_order} the confidence intervals for quantiles of individual effects using either $\tilde{p}_{k,c,\Gamma}$ or its bounds will be the same, except for the inclusion of the lower boundaries.
-These also hold when we consider the $p$-value $\tilde{p}_{k,c,\Gamma}^{\LP}$ from the relaxed linear programming. \end{remark} }
+In practice, we can report these cutoff values for quantiles of individual effects; see the application in \S \ref{sec:application} for more details.

+\begin{remark} By the same logic as Theorem \ref{thm:bound_pval}, we can get sharp bounds for $\tilde{p}_{k,c,\Gamma}$ simply by ordering all control units before or after treated units.
+Moreover, similar to Remark \ref{rmk:ci_order}, the confidence intervals for quantiles of individual effects using either $\tilde{p}_{k,c,\Gamma}$ or its bounds will be the same, except for the inclusion of the lower boundaries.
+These also hold when we consider the $p$-value $\tilde{p}_{k,c,\Gamma}^{\LP}$ from the relaxed linear programming. \end{remark}